akeley98/cckiss/cckiss_EXAMPLE/README.md

 </pre>

-The first time `make` is run, `cckiss` itself gets compiled, and both object files are compiled for the first time.
+The first time `make` is run, `cckiss` itself gets compiled, and both object files are compiled for the first time, using a C++ compiler for `main.cc` and C for `shtuff/hello.c`.

 If we run `make` again, `cckiss` correctly observes that no recompilation is needed: